WeblateOrg/weblate/docs/user/checks.rst

 Trailing ellipsis
 ~~~~~~~~~~~~~~~~~

-Checks that trailing ellipsises are replicated between both source and translation.
+Checks that trailing ellipses are replicated between both source and translation.
 This only checks for real ellipsis (``…``) not for three dots (``...``).

-An ellipsis is usually rendered nicer than three dots in print, and sound better with text-to-speech.
+An ellipsis is usually rendered nicer than three dots in print, and sounds better with text-to-speech.

 .. seealso::